-This recipe can be baked on a cookie sheet lined with parchment paper so that the pastry does not stick to the pan.
-This also makes it easy get a spatula under the brie to transfer to a serving plate.
+I recommend baking this on a cookie sheet lined with parchment paper so that the pastry does not stick to the pan.
+This also makes it easy to get a spatula under the brie to transfer to a serving plate.

 There is no need to get fancy about the pastry.
 The thing to remember is that you want to completely encase the brie.
 Place the wheel of cheese in the center of the pastry dough and start with one corner of the dough.
 Pull it up and on to the top of the cheese.
 Continue moving around the wheel overlapping the dough on the top of the cheese.
 You can fold the dough in as you bring it up as if you are wrapping a package.